rockset/rockset-js/packages/cli/README.md

 # Telemetry

 The Rockset CLI includes a telemetry feature that collects some usage data.
 This feature is enabled by default.
+We never log any sensitive data, query text, or query result data.

 To opt out of telemetry, set the ROCKSET_CLI_TELEMETRY_OPTOUT environment variable to 1 or true.